r1chardj0n3s/pycode-minecraft/README.rst

 From this point on, I will refer to the block name, but you can also use the "hand" name here too:

+``runner``
+  This is the game "thing" that is running the code.
+If a player runs the code using a wand, then the runner will be that player.
+If the code is installed in a Python Block and triggered by redstone or any event other than the player *using* the block then the runner will be the Python Block (if the player uses the block then the runner is the player again).
+If the code is installed in a Python Hand then the same rules apply as with Python Blocks, except of course that the runner will be the Python Hand.
 ``pos``
   The block-space position of the block or hand.
 Block space uses only integer (whole) numbers to locate things in the world using X